What is Accounting Estimates?

 This is a big question.
-When an auditor looks at the financial statements and accounting entries, they have one question in mind – do the entries/items have evidence behind them to support?
+When an auditor looks at the financial statements and accounting entriesAccounting EntriesAccounting Entry is a summary of all the business transactions in the accounting books, including the debit & credit entry.
+It has 3 major types, i.e., Transaction Entry, Adjusting Entry, & Closing Entry. , they have one question in mind – do the entries/items have evidence behind them to support?

 In the case of all other accounting entries, the company can produce evidence.

-That’s why for the auditors, the accounting estimates isn’t very convincing.
-Things like management bias, subjective assumptions, or errors in judgment may affect the accounting estimates.
+That’s why for the auditors, the estimates aren’t very convincing.
+Things like management bias, subjective assumptions, or errors in judgment may affect the estimates.

 That’s why when an auditor would be looking at the accounting statements and the accounting entries, he should be very careful and should ensure that the amounts that are estimated based on accounting estimates are free from bias, errors, and wrong assumptions.